 What is a Real Free Market System?

 Knowledge, in this scheme, is a public property—i.e. socialist.
 Material goods and services, however, are private property—i.e. capitalist.
-Since everyone has access to the same knowledge, the goods and services produced from that knowledge can also be produced by anyone, provided they have the access to the natural resources and raw materials.
+Since everyone has access to the same knowledge, the goods and services produced from that knowledge can also be produced by anyone, provided they have the access to natural resources and raw materials.

 Of course, not everyone will have all the natural resources, and societies and countries must learn to adapt to live with what they have within the span of their geographical control.
-Every geography creates unique constraints, which then create the local cultural diversity.
-Countries can exchange goods on humanitarian grounds under situations of crisis but these exchanges cannot be for profit—indeed such trading gradually leads to colonization and eventually globalization, as the last few centuries of human history has depicted.
+Every geography creates unique constraints, which then create local cultural diversity.
+Countries can exchange goods on humanitarian grounds under situations of crisis but these exchanges cannot be for-profit—indeed such trading gradually leads to colonization and eventually globalization, as the last few centuries of human history has depicted.